RiskPayGo API Integration

 Payment is processed through a checkout hosted by RiskPayGo.
 Your system should not consider the order paid simply because you obtained the checkout URL or because the user returned to the website.

-The return_url It serves to return the user to your site after payment, but the final status should be based on the notification you receive in notify_url.
+The return_url It serves to return the user to your site after payment, but the final status should always be based on the notification you receive in notify_url.

 Confirmation webhook